LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/studio.rst.txt

 Handling Form Submission
 ------------------------

-Within the controller, create a handler method with signature:
+Within the controller, create a handler method with this signature:

 .. sourcecode:: java